qpalzmowksmx/OcrAccounting/README.md

 How to Use

-1. Access the Web UI**: Open your browser and navigate to `http://localhost:5001`.
+1. Access the Web UI: Open your browser and navigate to `http://localhost:5001`.

 2. Upload Receipts**: In panel-1, select one or more receipt image files and click "Upload".
     The files will be saved to the `receipts_to_process` folder.